Please scroll down to get to the study materials.

 Management can be taken as science as it is a systemized branch of knowledge or principle which can be proved and is found out by continuous observation and verified experimentations.
 Management is not pure science but it is a social science as it deals with human beings and their behavior.

 Management uses various quantitative models and proven techniques to make decisions while solving a problem.
 Hence, the thumb of rule is not taken as management but a scientific approach to an issue is taken.
-Hence, management can be taken as science.
+Hence, management can be taken as a science.
 Some of the features of management as science are:

-Management is an art of getting the work done through others.
+Management is the art of getting the work done through others.
 Management is the skill and art of a manager on how they are able to manage the people and resources to complete the task and attain the goals.
 So, management can be taken as a creative art as it uses knowledge, skills, and creativity to get the desired results.
 Features of management as art are:

 Management in today’s world can be taken as a separate profession or occupation.
 In the past, there was no separation of ownership and management.
 Hence, owners themselves manage the people.

 But now in the expanding world of corporate business, there are huge companies and they require a lot of manpower and machinery.
-So professional managers are must for the companies.
+So professional managers are a must for the companies.
 Management is taught and trained in universities as other disciplines and has a huge scope.
 Hence, management can be taken as a profession.
 Some of the features of management as a profession are:

 Hence, we can conclude that management is multidisciplinary in nature.